2017 NCAA Tournament: Predicting The Winner Of Every Sweet 16 Matchup [Opinion]

 So many folks are looking forward to this matchup, and for good reason.
 After all, these teams scored 90-plus points on each other earlier in the season.
 Plus, it’s UCLA vs. Kentucky (for good measure).

-To get to this rematch, the Bruins took down No. 14 seed Kent State and No. 6 seed Cincinnati while the Wildcats knocked off No. 15 seed Northern Kentucky and No. 10 seed Wichita State.
+To get to this rematch, the Bruins took down No. 14 seed Kent State and No. 6 seed Cincinnati, whereas the Wildcats knocked off No. 15 seed Northern Kentucky and No. 10 seed Wichita State.

 So many scorers and an overload of talent will flood the court when these teams meet up in the Sweet 16.
 As for predicting the winner, fans might as well break out their favorite coins and do some flipping.